ms-willfid/Azure-AD-Support-PowerShell-Module/docs/ConvertFrom-AadThumbprintToBase64String.md

 # ConvertFrom-AadThumbprintToBase64String

 ## SYNOPSIS
-Converts a Base64Encoded Thumbprint or also known as Key Identifier (Kid) back to its original Thumbprint value
+Converts a Thumbprint to a Base64Encoded Thumbprint or also known as Key Identifier (Kid)

 ## SYNTAX